bb-qq/r8152/readme.md

 ## How to configure

 1. [Enable SSH](https://www.synology.com/en-us/knowledgebase/DSM/tutorial/General_Setup/How_to_login_to_DSM_with_root_permission_via_SSH_Telnet) and login your NAS
+2. Up the interface added by the driver (eg. eth2) by ``ifconfig eth2 up``
-2. Configure IP address for eth2 interface with "synonet" command
+3. Configure IP address by Web GUI

 Note: IP address configuration will be lost after the device is rebooted.
 If you find a solution for this issue, please share it.